denoland/manual/vscode_deno.md

 While developing code in the editor, if the module is not in the cache, you will get a diagnostic like _Uncached or missing remote URL:
-"`https://deno.land/example/mod.ts`"._ for any missing remote modules.
+"`https://deno.land/example/mod.ts`"_ for any missing remote modules.
 Deno will not automatically try to cache the module, unless it is a completion from a registry import suggestion (see above).

 In addition to running a command on a command line, the extension provides ways to cache dependencies within the editor.
 A missing dependency will have a _quick fix_ which is to have Deno try to cache the dependency.
-Fixes can be access by pressing <kbd>CTRL</kbd> <kbd>.</kbd> or <kbd>⌘</kbd> <kbd>.</kbd> when the editor is positioned in the import specifier, or hovering over the specifier and selecting _Quick Fix..._.
+Fixes can be accessed by pressing <kbd>CTRL</kbd> <kbd>.</kbd> or <kbd>⌘</kbd> <kbd>.</kbd> when the editor is positioned in the import specifier, or hovering over the specifier and selecting _Quick Fix..._.